AttentionGAN: Unpaired Image-to-Image Translation using Attention-Guided Generative Adversarial Networks: Experiments

 \subsubsection{Experiments on Natural Images}

-We conduct experiments on 4 natural image datasets to evaluate the proposed AttentionGAN.
+We also conduct experiments on four datasets to evaluate AttentionGAN.

-\textbf{Results of Horse $\leftrightarrow$ Zebra Translation.} Results of horse to zebra translation compared with CycleGAN, RA, DiscoGAN, UNIT, DualGAN and UAIT are shown in Fig.~\ref{fig:h2z1}.
+\textbf{Results of Horse2Zebra.} The results of horse to zebra translation compared with CycleGAN, RA, DiscoGAN, UNIT, DualGAN, DA-GAN, and UAIT are shown in Fig.~\ref{fig:h2z1}.
 We observe that DiscoGAN, UNIT, DualGAN generate blurred results.
-Both CycleGAN and RA can generate the corresponding zebras, however the background of images produced by both models has also been changed.
+CycleGAN, RA, and DA-GAN can generate the corresponding zebras, however the background of images produced by these models has also been changed.
 Both UAIT and the proposed AttentionGAN generate the corresponding zebras without changing the background.
 By carefully examining the translated images from both UAIT and the proposed AttentionGAN, we observe that AttentionGAN achieves slightly better results than UAIT as shown in the first and the third rows of Fig.~\ref{fig:h2z1}.
 Our method produces better stripes on the body of the lying horse than UAIT as shown in the first row.
 In the third row, the proposed method generates fewer stripes on the body of the people than UAIT.

-Moreover, we compare the proposed method with CycleGAN, UNIT, MUNIT, DRIT and U-GAT-IT in Fig.~\ref{fig:h2z2}.
+Moreover, we compare the proposed method with CycleGAN, UNIT, MUNIT, DRIT, and U-GAT-IT in Fig.~\ref{fig:h2z2}.
 We can see that UNIT, MUNIT and DRIT generate blurred images with many visual artifacts.
-CycleGAN can produces the corresponding zebras, however the background of images has also been changed.
-The just released U-GAT-IT and the proposed AttentionGAN can produce better results than other approaches.
+CycleGAN can produces the corresponding zebras, however the background of the images has also been changed.
+U-GAT-IT and AttentionGAN can produce better results than other approaches.
 However, if we look closely at the results generated by both methods, we observe that U-GAT-IT slightly changes the background, while the proposed AttentionGAN perfectly keeps the background unchanged.
 For instance, as can be seen from the results of the first line, U-GAT-IT produces a darker background than the background of the input image in Fig.~\ref{fig:h2z2}.
 While the background color of the generated images by U-GAT-IT is lighter than the input images as shown in the second and third rows in Fig.~\ref{fig:h2z2}.
+Lastly, our method behaves the same as CycleGAN and U-GAT-IT, which greatly changes the wooden fence in the first row.
+The reason is that part of the horse is occluded by the fence.
+Our model tries to learn and translate a complete horse, thus it will change the fence.
+A feasible solution is to introduce an additional object mask \cite{liang2017generative} or instance mask \cite{mo2018instagan} to alleviate this phenomenon, which will be further investigated in our future work.